 Even though the process of creating an engaging online shopping experience can seem daunting, start from the basics and go from there.

-- Product customization - Customization has become a very important part of the overall online buyer journey.
-Imagine you are buying a sofa, and the moment you open a retailer’s product page, you see a sofa in one color, and then hundreds of colors and fabrics listed on the side without being able to see how the sofa looks in the color you like.
+Customization has become an essential part of the overall online buyer journey.
+Imagine you are buying a sofa, and the moment you open a retailer’s product page, you see a sofa in one color and then hundreds of colors and fabrics listed on the side without being able to see how the sofa looks in the color you like.
 Not the best user experience, right?
-A product configurator enables customers to display the right product from the large number of possible product variants intuitively, easily, and quickly and to order directly according to their requirements.
+A product configurator enables customers to display the right product from a large number of possible product variants intuitively, easily, and quickly and to order directly according to their requirements.

 Answering as many questions as possible on your product page will pave the way for more “add-to-cart” clicks.
 Research shows that 46% of U.S. shoppers will not buy a product if they don't find detailed product information online.
 That’s why it’s essential to include all the information customers need to make a decision about buying a big-ticket item like furniture.

-- Filtering options - People love having the power of choice, especially when shopping.
-However, having too many choices often leads to overwhelm and inaction — otherwise known as choice paralysis.
+People love having the power of choice, especially when shopping.
+However, having too many choices often leads to inaction — otherwise known as choice paralysis.
 When done right, e-commerce product filtering helps visitors narrow down a selection and find products they might be interested in based on certain features (e.g., size, color, category).

-- Product recommendations - Product recommendations allow customers to find relevant products quickly and easily by generating personalized offers based on their browsing and purchasing behavior.
+Product recommendations allow customers to find relevant products quickly and easily by generating personalized offers based on their browsing and purchasing behavior.
 You can also show items purchased by “like-minded” visitors.
 For 67% of customers, getting relevant product recommendations is very important, according to McKinsey.

 Customers today are constantly looking for unbiased feedback to help them decide whether they should buy a product.
 Product ratings and reviews have become major decision-making factors.
 When it comes to big-ticket purchases like furniture, product reviews are even more important.
 According to eMarketer, when researching an expensive item online, ratings and reviews were the most common sources respondents consulted, more so than word of mouth, in-store sales associates, or social networks.

-3. Bridge the online-offline gap with product visualization
+3. Bridge the online-offline gap with 3D product visualization

 For many products, particularly furniture, shoppers want to scrutinize the product before making a purchasing decision.
 Replicating the sensation of the rich texture, soft cushions, and the overall in-store experience in furniture e-commerce is difficult — but not impossible.